5h33p/student_habits/README.md

 This section shows the preprocessing applied to the dataset, applying feature **scaling**.

-Firstly each column was converted to the right data type, between (float64, int64 or object).
-The Sklearn function `ColumnTransformer()` used in the preprocessing needs the categorical and numerical features to be named, leading to the classification between **categorical** and **numerical features**.
-The process demands fewer lines, since the entire dataset already had the right data types.
+Firstly, each column is converted to the right data type, between (`float64`, `int64` or `object`).
+The Scikit-learn function `ColumnTransformer()` used in the preprocessing needs the categorical and numerical features to be named, leading to the classification between **categorical** and **numerical features**.
+The process demands less lines, since the entire dataset already has the right data types.
 The entire preprocessing step is shown below.

 ```python
 # Separating features from scores